zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Russell disagrees.
 He says, “No, that’s an investme nt in our business reputation.”
 An “investment” in something is money or resources or energy you put into something in the hopes of getting more in the future back from that particular activity.
 “Reputation” refers to what ot her people think about you.
 You can have a good reputation or you can have a bad re putation.

-Jerrise says, “What you’re saying is that we need t o bribe people to write good reviews.”
+Jerrise says, “What you’re saying is that we need to bribe people to write good reviews.”
 “To bribe” (bribe) means to pay someone m oney so that he or she will do something for you, especially something that may  be considered illegal or dishonest.
 Don’t confuse this with the noun “bride”  (bride), which is a woman who is going to get married.
 Unless you want to bribe a  woman to be your bride, which is probably not a good idea.

 Russell doesn’t consider this bribing.
 He says, “I wouldn’t put it that way,” meaning I wouldn’t say it that way.
 He says, “We sh ould recognize that crowdsourcing is the wave of the future and we need  to move with the times if our business is to survive.”
 “Crowdsourcing” (crowd sourcing) – all one word – means to use the services or opinions of many diffe rent people, usually by using the Internet somehow.